 A school uniform dress code reflects the distinctively Catholic character of our schools and supports the development of attitudes consistent with Catholic teaching.
-At St. Ignatius of Loyola, we are committed to providing a learning environment that is safe and respectful of the needs and well-being of all individuals – we believe that a school uniform dress code supports this.
+At Christ the King, we are committed to providing a learning environment that is safe and respectful of the needs and well-being of all individuals – we believe that a school uniform dress code supports this.

 School Uniform Provider